Loaded Mac and Cheese – classic recipe ramped up wtih crispy bacon, sour cream, green onions and plenty of the creamy cheesy comfort we crave.

 - Bring to a boil then reduce the heat to medium low and cook 1 minute whisking constantly as the sauce starts to thicken.

-- Reduce the heat to low then add the grated cheese a handful at a time, letting the cheese melt before adding more.
+- Turn heat source off then add grated cheese a handful at a time, letting the cheese melt before adding more.
 Stir a couple minutes until the sauce is smooth and velvety.

 - Fold in the sour cream and the drained macaroni then add half of the diced bacon.
 Garnish with the remaining bacon and sliced green onions then serve right away.